-You'll acquire the foundation and skills needed to gain certification to teach K-12 music in Pennsylvania and beyond.
-You'll learn how to lead large choral and instrumental groups and provide quality individual instruction.
-Try something new and discover playing and teaching instruments you've never before tried.
-And you'll have the opportunity to expand your music abilities with private, weekly, half-hour lessons.
+You will gain certification to teach K-12 music in Pennsylvania and other states and learn how to lead large choral and instrumental groups and provide quality individual instruction.

 Imagine Your Future

 With this degree, you can pursue jobs in fields such as:

 - Music educator in k-12 public or private schools

 - Private music instructor

 - Graduate study in music education, music performance or related disciplines

 Classes and Requirements

 Our curriculum gives you the foundation of music knowledge and then builds on it with specific applications in music education.

 - Four semesters of music theory and aural skills to gain the technical understanding of how music works and the ability to hear and reproduce the elements of music